The Core: Box office

+Critical response

+The Core garnered mixed reviews from critics.
+On the review aggregator website Rotten Tomatoes, 39% of 160 critics' reviews are positive, with an average rating of 5.3/10.
+The website's consensus reads: "A B-movie with its tongue planted firmly in cheek, The Core is so unintentionally (intentionally?) bad that it's a hoot."
+On Metacritic, another aggregation website, the film has a weighted average score of 48 out of 100 based on reviews from 32 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+In his review, Roger Ebert gave the film two and a half stars out of four and said "I have such an unreasonable affection for this movie, indeed, that it is only by slapping myself alongside the head and drinking black coffee that I can restrain myself from recommending it."

 Several reviews cited the numerous scientific inaccuracies in the film.
 Elvis Mitchell of The New York Times said: "The brazen silliness of The Core is becalming and inauthentic, like taking a bath in nondairy coffee creamer.
 The Earth core's inability to turn is mirrored in the cast's inability to give the picture any spin."
 Kenneth Turan of the Los Angeles Times was a little more forgiving, saying: "If The Core finally has to be classified as a mess, it is an enjoyable one if you're in a throwback mood.
 After all, a film that comes up with a rare metal called unobtainium can't be dismissed out of hand."

 In response to criticism of his screenplay's lack of scientific realism, screenwriter John Rogers responded that he tried to make the science accurate, but expended three years fighting "to get rid of the ... dinosaurs, magma-walks in 'space-suits', bullshit-sci-crap sources for the Earth's crisis, and a windshield for the ship Virgil."

 On March 30, 2009, it was reported that Dustin Hoffman was leading a campaign to get more real science into science-fiction movies.
 Hoffman is on the advisory board of the Science & Entertainment Exchange, an initiative of the United States National Academy of Sciences, intended to foster collaborations between scientists and entertainment industry professionals in order to minimize inaccurate representations of science and technology such as those found in The Core.

 In a poll of hundreds of scientists about bad science fiction films, The Core was voted the worst.

 On February 21, 2010, The Guardian ran an article about American professor Sidney Perkowitz's proposals to curb bad science in science fiction movies.
 In the article, Perkowitz is said to have hated The Core.
 "If you violate [the coherent rules of science] you are in trouble.
 The chances are that the public will pick it up and that is what matters to Hollywood.
 The Core did not make money because people understood the science was so out to lunch".